Saturday, November 28, 2015

 Aroma and Flavor – 2.4 out of 3 mugs

 This has a great root beer aroma.
 I immediately had high hopes!
 I was not let down.
 While it is missing the heavy vanilla I generally like, this just had that homemade and simple root beer.
-The level of sweetness is lower with sugars being 3.17 g per ounce and sodium was 1.25 mg per ounce.
+The level of sweetness is lower, with sugars being 3.17 g per ounce and sodium being 1.25 mg per ounce.
 While not the lowest, it is notable.
 If there would be a vanilla hint, it would be close to perfect.
 What was odd is it had a minor cherry taste as well.

 Head – 1.5 out of 3 mugs